 Racket sports do have some muscle strengthening benefits both to the upper body and arms and legs.
-It can also improve your coordination, balance and general mobility.
+They can also improve your coordination, balance and general mobility.

-To get started you will need an appropriate racket for the type of sport you are going to play, along with appropriate footwear.
+To get started you’ll need an appropriate racket for the type of sport you are going to play, along with appropriate footwear.
 Sport shops will be able to advise on the best one for you.
-You don’t need to spend a lot of money on equipment particularly if you are a beginner.
+You don’t need to spend a lot of money on equipment, particularly if you’re a beginner.